-New and expanding areas of interest include the use of 3D bioprinting to engineer a novel 3D tissue for disc regeneration and performing mechanistic multiscale approaches to develop a toolbox for studying the clinical relevance of elastic fibres in both disc and other soft tissues to identify the relationship between elastic fibre disorders and tissue degeneration, ageing and deformity.
+New and expanding areas of interest include the use of 3D bioprinting to engineer novel 3D tissue and organ-on-a-chip models for disc regeneration and low back pain studies.
+Performing mechanistic multiscale approaches to develop novel research toolboxes for a better understanding of the clinical relevance of elastic fibres in the disc and other soft tissues is another research interest.
+He is also interested in nanofabrication of aggregation-induced-emission fluorogens for biomedical application.

 - Member of Centre for Health Technologies, University of Technology Sydney.